About Minimum Yoga

 The power of the minimal: continuous change through practice

 Practice is central to the Minimum Yoga's approach.
-As a physical practice, yoga builds a healthier and stronger body, increases our resistance and flexibility, stimulates the circulatory and immune systems and opens up knots and areas of tension.
+As a physical practice, yoga builds a healthier and stronger body, increases our strength and flexibility, stimulates the circulatory and immune systems and opens up knots and areas of tension.
 At the same time, and without fail, it steadies our minds, enhances our focus, and pacifies our emotional states providing us with insights to enlighten our everyday life.

 My training and teaching

 I attended my first yoga class in 2005 but didn't establish a daily practice until several years later.
 In 2014 I gained the initial 200-hour Yoga Alliance-certified Teacher Diploma, after completing a year-long course of study with a yoga school in London (Yoga London).
 Eventually, I trained with two senior Ashtanga teachers: Maty Ezraty and David Swenson.
 I was blessed to have the unique opportunity to study with Maty on two courses before her premature passing.
 Her approach deeply influenced my teaching and will always hold a special place in my heart.

-I completed a Meditation training with the Yoga Healing Foundation at London's Yoga Campus.
-I accompany the teaching of asana classes with that of meditation, offering tools and techniques for mental decluttering.
+I completed a Meditation training with the Yoga Healing Foundation at London's Yoga Campus and I offer tools and techniques for mental decluttering.

 I completed an MA in Cultural Studies, I have studied Western philosophy and culture production extensively, and continue to study many different philosophical traditions from all corners of the globe.
 My 2006 MA dissertation Music, Difference, and the Unpresentable: Sounds of Vision and Devotion focused on the role of sound and the auditory in our perception of reality and beyond.
 This type of inquiry continues to inform my meditation practice to this day.